pu2clr/SI4735/examples/SI47XX_15_SEEEDUINO/README.md

-## Seeduino XIAO and OLED and Encoder
+## Seeeduino XIAO and OLED and Encoder

 | Device  | Seeeduino |
 | --------| ----------|